neoedenergo/mod-all-classes-hunter-pet/README.md

 **On character creation:**

-Run this SQL query on your acore_characters database:
+Run this SQL query on your acore_world database:

 ```
 INSERT INTO playercreateinfo_spell_custom (racemask, classmask, Spell, Note) VALUES